Viewing Tool Help

 The Web-based tool, Viewing, consists of three components, in addition to the user interface.
 These components are

 Given the nature of the tool, this should be used only to check for the approximate visibility windows.
 Internally, the Sun angle is calculated in 1-day steps, which limits the accuracy of the results.
-For time-critical observations near the edge of a viewing window as calculated with viewing, consult the respective mission for authoritative limits.
+For time-critical observations near the edge of a viewing window, consult the respective mission for authoritative limits.

 In the case of XMM-Newton, for which other constraints play an essential role, we have incorporated the visibility tool written by the XMM-Newton SOC.